wp-plugins/powr-hit-counter/readme.txt

 Track and display visits for any page!

 == Description ==
- Track and display visits for any page!
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Track and display visits for any page!
 <br>
 <br>
 POWr Hit Counter is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.